twosigma/waiter/README.md

 Waiter can also be run without Mesos and Marathon, using the "shell scheduler".
 Note that this scheduler should only be used for testing purposes, not in production.

+1. Ensure `setsid` is installed on your system and on your path
 1. Clone down this repo
 1. `cd waiter`
 1. Run `bin/run-using-shell-scheduler.sh` to start Waiter